 - Ari Moskowitz, Business Development Manager, FanHub Media

 - Ben Norowski, Youth Soccer Sales Supervisor, New York Red Bulls

 - Jeff Petrino, Director, Turner Ignite Sports, WarnerMedia

 - Kevin Reese, Account Executive, Momentum Worldwide

-- Lori Robinson, Learning Specialist, Baylor Athletics, Baylor University
+- Lori Robinson, PhD, Learning Specialist, Baylor Athletics, Baylor University

 - Kate Ruben, Chief of Staff and Director, Brand Development, The Montag Group